Fovvy/Fovvy/README.md

 I have a small homelab, which I'm using to learn more about system administration, and host my own services.

-When I'm not at the keyboard, I like playing the piano, travelling and .
+When I'm not at the keyboard, I like playing the piano, travelling and getting my hands in the soil 🌱.

 </blockquote>